 Together with the Louis De Pauw Award, Palaeontologica Belgica also awards a professional or academic paleontologist who actively collaborates with citizen scientists.
 By engaging and supporting scientific research beyond the academic and institutional borders, old ivory towers and hierarchic structures are being questioned and re-evaluated.
 To encourage this work ethic, we present the 'Paleontologica Belgica Award' to paleontologists who greatly value working with citizen scientists in a Belgian context and/or whose contributions to Belgian paleontology have made an important impact.

 In a modern academic setting it it difficult to make an impact with very specific regional research.
 Publishing in small journals and consciously not aiming for the high-impact papers requires dedication and lots of courage, often frowned upon by peers in the scientific community.
 In times when the value of a scientist is greatly determined by the amount of large international research preferably published in high-impact journals, it would be considered as not done to publish your promising research in low impact journal.
 Lots of interesting scientific observations are therefore neglected because they aren't worthy of any high impact paper.
 Contributing to Belgian paleontological research and publishing in small local journals takes a lot of willpower and determination which we would like to revalue.

-The Paleontologica Belgica award is an honorary recognition of the modern 21st century paleontologist, who actively collaborates with citizen scientist, who is not afraid to publish in low impact journals, who dares to think and act against academic establishment and who follows his passion for research, just for the love of research.
+The Paleontologica Belgica award is an honorary recognition of the modern 21st century paleontologist, who actively collaborates with citizen scientist, who is not afraid to publish in low impact journals, who dares to think and act outside the box and who follows his passion for research, just for the love of research.
 All of these thing we value greatly and therefore, the award also includes an honorary membership into our organisation without any obligations.

-The winners of the 'Louis De Pauw & Palaeontologica Belgica Award' 2020 and 2021, will be announced around September 2021
+The winners of the 'Louis De Pauw & Palaeontologica Belgica Awards will be announced online after the annual award ceremony